 Contact firstname.lastname@example.org to get a pdf of the book.

 Mad People’s History and Identity course

 This is a free course by, about and for people who have lived experience of mental health issues.
 It runs once a year at Queen Margaret University.
-To find out more about the course, get in touch with Anne email@example.com
+To find out more about the course, get in touch with Kirsten email@example.com